 File encryption is beneficial since it permits secure file sharing, whether through the internet or otherwise.
 For example, employees can share encrypted files via email without worrying that cyber attackers can intercept and use them.
 Even if hackers intercept them, they would still be useless since the attackers would still need a password or decryption keys to access the information therein.

-2. Encrypting the Entire External Hard Drive
+2. How to Encrypt an External Hard Drive – Encrypting the Entire External Hard Drive

 Technology has become an integral component of modern business operations, competition, and fostering growth.
 At the very least, every company has adopted some form of technology, including computer systems.
 Operating systems, such as Linux, macOS, and Windows, contain built-in tools that can enable anyone to encrypt an external hard disk drive used to store sensitive information.
-For example, the encryption tools in Linux, macOS, and Windows operating system are LUKS, FileVault, and BitLocker drive encryption, respectively.
+For example, the encryption tools in Linux, macOS, and Windows operating systems are LUKS, FileVault, and BitLocker drive encryption, respectively.
 Some of the built-in external drive encryption tools allow users to create and store a recovery key in case someone forgets the password.
 Also, Windows users can back up

 The built-in encryption tools are easy to use since a user must create a strong password to access the hard drive once it is fully encrypted.
 However, the primary restriction of using the tools to encrypt entire drives or USB sticks is incompatibility.
 For instance, encrypting an external hard drive using the BitLocker option encryption mode in a Windows computer means that it cannot be accessed in a computer running Linux OS, even if the user has the correct password.
 Windows OS users can store the recovery key in their Microsoft accounts.